 It’s very possible that your students are distracted and inattentive simply because they need a break.
 Their mind needs time to refresh!

-Hopefully you enjoy research as much as I do, because here’s an excerpt from another fascinating study I read today:
+Here’s an excerpt from another fascinating study I read today:

 Andrea Faber Taylor and Frances Kuo, researchers at the Human Environment Research Laboratory at the University of Illinois at Urbana-Champaign, have found that spending time in ordinary "green" settings—such as parks, farms or grassy backyards—reduces symptoms of ADHD when compared to time spent at indoor playgrounds and man-made recreation areas of concrete and asphalt.
 The findings were consistent regardless of the child's age, gender, family income, geographic region or severity of diagnosis.

 The study builds on the lab's previous finding that adding grass and trees to the grounds of public housing developments is linked to fewer reports of domestic violence and stronger neighborhood ties.